TobiasHoglin/FlightTicket/README.md

 "Make" to compile all cpp files

-"Make run" to run vill use flags f: flights.csv b: bookings.cv
+"Make run" to run will use flags f: flights.csv b: bookings.cv

 Will produce tickets like following example BOOKING:1000